 Our region isn’t immune to this terrible trend; in fact, we’re above the national average.
 Between 2008 and 2012, there were nearly 500 murders in Allegheny County – nearly 100 a year.
 With a population of 1¼ million people, that gives us a murder rate of roughly 8 murders per 100,000 people – and 7 out of 8 murders in Allegheny County are carried out with firearms.

-The San Bernardino shootings have brought gun safety issues to the forefront of our public debate again.
+The Orlando nightclub shooting has brought gun safety issues to the forefront of our public debate again.
 Our region is no stranger to such tragic events.
 In fact, since 2000, we’ve had 5 mass shootings in southwestern Pennsylvania – two in 2000, two in 2009, and one in 2012.
 16 people died as a result, and 17 people were wounded.
 At least 4 of the 5 shooters were mentally ill, and at least 3 shooters had multiple weapons.
 The shooters are all either dead or on Death Row, but many of our friends and neighbors still bear the scars, physical and/or mental, of those attacks.